 In February 2019, the Victorian Treaty Advancement Commission (the Commission), after extensive consultation with the Aboriginal community, announced the model for the independent organisation which will support Aboriginal communities to negotiate treaty.
 The democratically elected representative body will be known as the First Peoples’ Assembly of Victoria.
 Find out more

-Reconciliation Victoria has been pleased to collaborate with the Treaty Commission and local councils on a series of Regional Roadshows across Victoria.
-The aim of the roadshows was to build community support and to engage non-Aboriginal Victorians to support the Treaty process.
+In 2018 Reconciliation Victoria collaborated with the Treaty Commission and local councils on a series of Regional Roadshows across Victoria, building community support and engaging non-Aboriginal Victorians to support the Treaty process.